The Newton Boys

-The Newton Boys is a 1998 American Western crime film directed by Richard Linklater, who co-wrote the screenplay with Claude Stanush and Clark Lee Walker.
+The Newton Boys is a 1998 American crime comedy-drama film directed by Richard Linklater, who co-wrote the screenplay with Claude Stanush and Clark Lee Walker.
 It is based on Stanush's 1994 book of the same name, which tells the true story of the Newton Gang, a family of bank and train robbers from Uvalde, Texas.
 The film stars Matthew McConaughey, who was actually born in Uvalde, Skeet Ulrich, Ethan Hawke, Vincent D'Onofrio, and Dwight Yoakam.

 It was filmed throughout Texas including the towns of Bertram, Austin, Bartlett, New Braunfels, and San Antonio.
+The film was a box office disappointment and received a mixed reception from critics, some noting that the film falls short of Linklater's other work.